Fast fashion is cheap, low quality clothing that is produced rapidly by mass-market retailers.

 Have an occasion coming up and need a one time only piece to wear?
 Rent your next outfit online and reduce your impact.

-Check out sustainable fashion advocate ‘Britts List’ for the top 8 online platforms to rent from:
+Check out sustainable fashion advocate ‘Britts List’ for the top 8 online platforms to rent from.

-Where you can, it’s best to buy secondhand but when you need to buy new items of clothing, make sure to do your research.
-Purchase clothes from sustainable labels that are working hard to make a difference!
-To find the best sustainable brands in the business, download the Good on You app to find out how ethical your favourite fashion brands are.
+To find the best sustainable brands in the business, download the Good on You app to assess how ethical your favourite fashion brands are.
 The app rates brands on environmental impact, treatment of workers and animals.
-Purchase from brands that are rated ‘Good’ or ‘Great!’
-If your favourite fashion brands don’t measure up, you can find alternative brands on the app doing their bit for the environment.
+Purchase from brands that are rated ‘Good’ or ‘Great.’
+If your favourite fashion brands don’t measure up, you can find alternative brands on the app.

 Have some spare clothes that need a new home?
 Round up your mates for a fun-filled night of clothes swapping.
 Don’t know where to start?
 Check out Leah’s post (former fast fashion addict turned slow fashion activist) on how to host your next clothes swap.